HOW TO PLAN THE BEST SWITZERLAND ROAD TRIP IN 2023

 Stop 9: Zermatt

-Zermatt is a mountain getaway like no other!
-Perched at an elevation of 1600 meters beneath the iconic Matterhorn Peak in Switzerland’s sunny south, this car-free destination draws visitors from all over looking for that perfect Alpine escape.
+Perched at an elevation of 1,600 meters (5,249 feet) beneath the iconic Matterhorn Peak in Switzerland’s sunny south, Zermatt is a car-free destination that draws visitors from all over looking for that perfect Alpine escape.

 Switzerland in winter, Zermatt